 Have you ever wondered which types of music can put pets at ease?
 "Playing classical music will help to counteract the ambient noises happening outside and has been scientifically proven to help reduce anxiety in pets," Richardson says.
-You can also stream Through a Dog’s Ear (free with the Amazon app), which is music that matches the tempo of a dog's resting heart rate.
+You can also stream Through a Dog’s Ear ($18, Amazon), which is music that matches the tempo of a dog's resting heart rate.

 Another option is to set up a white noise machine, such as the Marpac Dohm Classic ($45, Amazon), or app (try White Noise Lite), so there's a consistent sound to drown out the fireworks when there's a lull in the music.
 Just make sure it's a neutral white noise—not rain if the pet is afraid of thunderstorms.

 Vet-issued supplements or medication can be complementary to other training measures and help pets overcome their fears.
 "Vets can prescribe anti-anxiety medications that can be a great help in reducing short-term stress and anxiety surrounding fireworks," Richardson says.

 "Do not take your pets outside to see the fireworks in an effort to desensitize them," Richardson warns.
 "Fireworks are not a natural occurrence, and oversaturating pets with these aggressive stimuli can make them withdraw and become more fearful, as they cannot escape it."
 She says that there's a big risk of your pet running away if they're exposed to loud noises, including fireworks.

 "You can, however, try to condition your pet to these strange noises in the safety of the home," she says.
 "Start by playing firework noises on a low level in your home during the daytime while giving your pet treats, doing training exercises, or playing a fun game.
 You can see how your pet responds, and over time, slowly increase the volume to help desensitize your pet, so they associate the noises with a positive experience."